 Kentucky Assisted Outpatient Treatment (AOT) Pilot Project Grant

-In July 2020, KY Department of Behavioral Health, Developmental and Intellectual Disabilities (DBHDID) received a federal grant to fund a pilot project for 192 Assisted Outpatient Treatment (AOT) cases in Kentucky.
+In July 2020, KY Department of Behavioral Health, Developmental and Intellectual Disabilities (DBHDID) received a federal SAMHSA grant to fund a pilot project for 192 Assisted Outpatient Treatment (AOT) cases in Kentucky.
 The project coordinates the work of Community Mental Health Centers and state psychiatric hospitals in filing Tim's Law petitions and providing treatment to individuals under court order.
-The project is currently operating in the region served by Central State Hospital (CSH), and will begin operating in Western State Hospital's (WSH) region in 2022.
-In the CSH region, Communicare, Inc., and Seven Counties Services perform initial evaluations and provide community-based treatment; in the WSH, region Pennyroyal Center and River Valley Behavioral Health will provide these services.
+The project is currently operating in the regions served by Central State Hospital (CSH) and Western State Hospital (WSH).
+In the CSH region, Communicare, Inc., and Seven Counties Services perform initial evaluations and provide community-based treatment.
+In the WSH region, Pennyroyal Center, River Valley Behavioral Health, LifeSkills and Four Rivers Behavioral Health provide these services.
 Working with University of Kentucky's College of Social Work, evaluation efforts are also funded by the grant, and part of a larger national review of AOT effectiveness.

 Our Kentucky AOT Grant Partners